AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 ![recommend](images/recommend(2)UG.jpg)

 **Filtering Recommendations:**
-You can also ask for recommendations based on just one or two criteria:
+<br>You can also ask for recommendations based on just one or two criteria:

 **Recommend based on subject only:**
 ```
 recommend 1 sbj/